 Interestingly, our method places the branching event towards the memory-like cells in the vicinity of the exhausted cells, as does UMAP, while~\cite{cerletti_fate_2020} recognized a trajectory directly from the early stage cells to the memory-like fate.
 The exact location of a branching event in a cell differentiation process is difficult to determine precisely.
 We conjecture that fitting the dimensionality reduction methods on the gene expression measurements of cells from an acute infection in addition to those from the chronic infection analyzed in~\cite{cerletti_fate_2020} provided additional evidence for the trajectory via exhausted cells to the memory-like fate.
 Unfortunately, an in-depth investigation of this phenomenon is beyond the scope of this methodological paper.

 The competing methods expose the tree-structure of the data less obviously than DTAE.
 The finetuning significantly improves the results from the autoencoder, which shows no discernible hierarchical structure.
 PHATE separates the early cells, proliferating cells and the rest.
 But its layout is very tight around the biologically interesting branching event towards memory-like and terminally exhausted cells.
 PCA exhibits only the coarsest structure and fails to separate the later states visibly.
-The biological structure is decently preserved in the UMAP visualization but the hierarchy is less apparent than in DTAE.
-Overall, our method arguably outperforms the other visualization methods on this dataset.
+The biological structure is decently preserved in the UMAP visualization, but the hierarchy is less apparent than in DTAE.
+SAUCIE, scVI and Force Atlas 2 produce results that are very similar to PCA, with later states that are hard to distinguish.
+DCA produces results that are very similar to the vanilla autoencoder, where even though the later states are visible, there is a significant amount of noise in the embedding, making the analysis difficult.
+Overall, our method outperforms the other visualization methods on this dataset.

-In figure~\ref{fig:results-eth-tree}, we again overlay our embedding with a pruned version of the density tree and see that DTAE's visualization indeed closely follows the tree structure.
-It is noteworthy that even the circular behavior of proliferation cells is accurately captured by a self-overlayed branch although our tree-based method is not directly designed to extract circular structure.
+In figure~\ref{fig:results-eth-tree}, we have overlaid our embedding with a pruned version of the density tree and see that DTAE's visualization indeed closely follows the tree structure.
+It is noteworthy that even the circular behavior of proliferation cells is accurately captured by a self-overlaid branch, although our tree-based method is not directly designed to extract circular structure.

 Figure~\ref{fig:results-eth-tree} also shows the other dimension reduction methods in conjunction with the pruned density tree.
-Reassuringly, we find that all methods embed the tree in a plausible way, i.e. without many self-intersections or oscillating branches.
+Reassuringly, we find that all methods embed the tree in a plausible way, i.e., without many self-intersections or oscillating branches.
 This is evidence that our density tree indeed captures a meaningful tree structure of the data.
 As for the endocrine pancreas dataset, the density tree can enhance hierarchical structure in visualizations of existing dimension reduction methods.
-It, for example, clarifies in the UMAP plot that the pathway towards the terminally exhausted cells is via the exhausted and effector like cells and not directy via the proliferating cells.
+It, for example, clarifies in the UMAP plot that the pathway towards the terminally exhausted cells is via the exhausted and effector like cells and not directly via the proliferating cells.